 Each of these molded swimming pools consists of several different layers that contribute to the strength and support of the overall design.
 These layers fuse together to form an incredibly tough shell that can include features like built-in seating, steps, etc. You can find fiberglass pools in many shapes, such as circles, rectangles, kidneys, ovals, and a combination of shapes.

 Because they are premade, you won’t be able to customize a fiberglass pool as heavily as you would other types of pools.
 Many of these fiberglass pools are blue on the inside, but other colors are available.
 Some fiberglass swimming pools even feature interesting textures, graphics, or other accent art.
-The finishes available will vary from one company to another, and higher-end pools frequently come with added features.
+The finishes available will vary from one company to another, and higher-end pools frequently come with more added features.

 The Benefits of Fiberglass Pools

 Fiberglass pools are very easy to install and take much less time to complete than other types of pools.
-They also have a slightly longer life than concrete and vinyl when adequately maintained.
+They also have a slightly longer life than concrete and vinyl and are easier to maintain.
 Here are the primary benefits pool owners get when installing fiberglass pools.

 The most obvious benefit of fiberglass pools is their durability.
 They are incredibly sturdy and can last a very long time.
 The strong material of the fiberglass gives your pool resistance to chemical exposure and wear and tear.
-You can enjoy your fiberglass swimming pools for decades if maintained well!
+You can enjoy your fiberglass swimming pools for decades (up to 50 years) if maintained well!